chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 title: "Advent of Code 2021: Python"
 published: true
 tags: python advent-code-2021
-description: "solutions to advent of code 2021 in python"
+description: "Solutions to Advent of Code 2021 in Python"
 ---

 _tldr; all the solutions are in this [repo](https://github.com/chuanfuyap/adventcode/tree/main/2021) in jupyter-notebook format marked by their days_